Wojciech Jagielski

 Wojciech Jagielski (born 12 September 1960) is a Polish journalist and author.
 He has won acclaim for his reportage from conflict zones in the Transcaucasus, the Caucasus, Central Asia and Africa.
-He worked for the leading Polish newspaper Gazeta Wyborcza, from 1991 to 2012, in addition to contributing to the BBC and Le Monde.
+He worked for Gazeta Wyborcza from 1991 to 2012, in addition to contributing to the BBC and Le Monde.
 He has written several books, including Towers of Stone, winner of the Italian Literatura Frontera Award.
-His latest book, All Lara's Wars, was published in English by Seven Stories Press in 2020.
+His book All Lara's Wars, was published in English by Seven Stories Press in 2020.

 Life

 Jagielski graduated from a Warsaw high school named after Wladyslaw IV.
 He earned a degree from the Faculty of Political Science at Warsaw University.
 He studied political science, but when the declaration of martial law in Poland in 1981 introduced the obligation to attend all classes, he chose individual programs and took up African studies.

 After graduation he briefly worked in television, then from December 1986 for the Polish Press Agency.
 He wanted to report on Africa, but the station managers were not too interested in this topic.
 From then, he decided that the Caucasus would become his second specialization.
 In 1991 he moved to the Gazeta Wyborcza, for which he wrote until the end of March 2012.
 He has also published several well-received books.
 He lives in Zalesie near Warsaw.